Profiles

 Applying AI to improve the accuracy of air quality measurements

 Air pollution is the single biggest environmental health threat of our time, killing 7 million people and costing the world economy USD5 trillion per year.
 Data-driven decision-making around air pollution mitigation has been unfeasible, as traditional sensing equipment is expensive, stakeholders lack necessary knowledge to analyze the data, and suitable interventions are difficult to define.
-Breeze Technologies aims to deliver hyperlocal comprehensive and accurate air quality data from public and private data sources and low-cost sensors, as well as insights based on recent scientific studies and actionable recommendations from a growing, self-learning catalogue of more than 3,500 air quality interventions.
+Breeze Technologies aims to deliver hyperlocal comprehensive and accurate air quality data from public and private data sources and low-cost sensors, as well as insights based on recent scientific studies and actionable recommendations from a growing, self-learning catalog of more than 3,500 air quality interventions.

 -